microsoftarchive/iot-journey/README.md

 ## Who

 Our intended audience for this guidance is any senior developer or architect interested in developing an IoT solution.
-Our reference implementation will primarily target the .NET platform, however we will aim to make the written guidance as _platform agnostic_ as we reasonably can.
-It is likely that we will be discussing various open source and non-.NET technologies as well.
+We want all developers, regardless of their preferred development stack, to benefit from the written guidance.
 If you feel that there is anything more that we can do to make this guidance accessible to a broader audience, you are encouraged to share.

 ## Next Step

 - Go to the [docs](docs) folder and review the readme.
 - Start reading the [journal](docs/journal).

 ## Problems, Concerns, and Feedback
 If something doesn't make sense, start with the [FAQ](FAQ.md).